TAKE IT DOWN Act: Removing Harmful Online Content

 A person in a suit signs a formal document on a wooden desk in an ornate room, with several people seated in the background, ensuring no illegal content is involved in this official or legal setting.

-The TAKE IT DOWN Act — which is short for Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act — went into effect on May 19, 2025.
+The Take It Down Act — which is short for Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act — went into effect on May 19, 2025.
 Democratic U.S. Senator Amy Klobuchar and Republican U.S. Senator Ted Cruz introduced the bill.

 This bipartisan legislation combats digital exploitation by requiring the removal of non-consensual intimate images involving either authentic or artificial intelligence generation tactics.